 This therapy is also used to treat a wide range of problems, including severe overbites, underbites, crossbites, open bites, TMJ disorders, and sleep apnea.
 Myofunctional therapy corrects these problems by training the facial and tongue muscles and aligning the teeth and jaws to their proper positions.

-During your first visit, we will take X-rays of your jaw and teeth.
-We will also examine your bite, temporomandibular joints, and muscles of your head and neck.
+During your visit, we will examine your bite, temporomandibular joint range of motion, and muscles of your head and neck during our functional assessment.

 Myofunctional therapy is most effective when carried out consistently, so plan on working with us for 6-8 months seeing us every 2 weeks!

 Young children, teenagers, and adults of all ages can benefit from myofunctional therapy, though the treatment is especially helpful for those whose jaws or teeth are not developing properly.

 Please schedule an appointment online or email us at [email protected] to have a consultation with our team, in Portland, OR and we will be happy to help.